 Phil Robertson is an Executive Producer overseeing finance and production on Imaginarium’s film and television projects.
 As a producer, co-producer and line producer he has been instrumental in the successful development, physical production and raising of finance for over 30 international feature films and television productions.

-For The Imaginarium Phil has executive produced Death and Nightingales, Breathe and The Ritual.
+For The Imaginarium Phil has executive produced Death and Nightingales, Breathe, The Ritual, No One Gets Out Alive and Half Bad: The Bastard Son & The Devil Himself.
 Immediately prior to working with The Imaginarium Phil co-produced Dad’s Army for Universal and was the international line producer on Fox’s Emmy award winning Cosmos – a Spacetime Odyssey.
 Before that he co-ran UK film independent Zephyr Films.

 Will Tennant is the Head of Development for Imaginarium Productions, overseeing the film and television development slate.
-Most recently Will was involved in the development of the feature film Breathe, directed by Andy Serkis and starring Andrew Garfield and Claire Foy and was instrumental to the development of The Ritual, directed by David Bruckner and starring Rafe Spall, serving as Imaginarium’s Executive Producer; both these films released in October 2017.
+Most recently Will was a producer on the film No One Gets Out Alive which was released on Netflix in 2022 and served as Executive Producer on Next Goal Wins and the television series Half Bad: The Bastard Son & The Devil Himself.
+Prior to this Will was involved in the development of the feature film Breathe, directed by Andy Serkis and starring Andrew Garfield and Claire Foy and was instrumental to the development of The Ritual, directed by David Bruckner and starring Rafe Spall, serving as Imaginarium’s Executive Producer.

 Prior to joining the Imaginarium, Will worked for Mel Gibson's Icon Entertainment.